 Yeah, we're dealing with phenomena that have been around since the beginning of humanity.

-I'm reasonably sure that all major governments are tracking research in this area, because the moment somebody gets a breakthrough, that's a major threat.
+I'm reasonably sure that all major governments are tracking research in this area because the moment somebody gets a breakthrough, that's a major threat.

-But I don't think that there's very much Secret government research going on at the moment.
+But I don't think that there's very much secret government research going on at the moment.

-Actually, if a human, this is pure speculation, but I think it's good speculation, if I developed a superpower and I could influence others or influence things, if I could set this pencil on end and knock it over with my mind, I'll tell you, Doctor, I don't think I'd tell a soul.
+If I developed a superpower and I could influence others or influence things, if I could set this pencil on end and knock it over with my mind, I'll tell you, Doctor, I don't think I'd tell a soul.

-I wouldn't tell anybody because, number one, people like yourself, well, no, you're a good guy, other people like yourself would get me and dissect me quickly, and or, other human beings, once they found out I really could do what I claimed I could do, would hate my guts.
+I wouldn't tell anybody because, number one, people like yourself, well, no, you're a good guy, other people like yourself would get me and dissect me quickly.

 And I might seem like a novelty at first, but if I could do things that other people couldn't do, they would hate me.

-That people are frightened.
+One is that people are frightened.

 Even people who know about these things can be frightened if they have very strong abilities.